MicrosoftDocs/well-architected/well-architected/sap/operational-excellence.md

 ## Monitor the workload

-Monitoring is the process to collect, analyze, and act on telemetry gathered from an SAP workload.
+Monitoring is the process to collect, analyze, and act on data gathered from an SAP workload.
 Monitoring provides insights of the health of SAP systems to compare with an expected baseline.
-Without monitoring, the health, security, and reliability of an SAP workload is unknown.
+The health, security, and reliability of an SAP workload is unknown without monitoring.
 Monitoring and diagnostics give insight into a system so that you know when and where failures occur.

 A best practice is to use a common and consistent logging schema that lets you correlate events across systems.
 The monitoring and diagnostics process has several distinct phases:

 - *Instrumentation* - Generating the raw data from application logs, web server logs, the diagnostics built into the Azure platform, and other sources.
 - *Collection and storage* - Consolidating the data into one place.
 - *Analysis and diagnosis* - Troubleshooting issues and seeing the overall health.
-- *Visualization and alerts* - Using telemetry data to spot trends or alert your operations team.
+- *Visualization and alerts* - Using data to spot trends or alert your operations team.

 We recommend Azure Monitor for SAP solutions to drive these processes.
 Azure Monitor for SAP is an Azure-native monitoring product for SAP landscapes that run on Azure.
 Azure Monitor for SAP solutions uses specific parts of the Azure Monitor infrastructure to provide insights into the monitoring of SAP Netweaver, SAP HANA, SQL Server & Pacemaker High-Availability deployments on Azure.